 Physical Effects of Overdose

 How the body responds to a drug depends on the individual, the quantity, and the type of drug consumed.
 Most people who experience an overdose will recover without permanent injury or disability but some drugs can cause temporary or permanent organ damage; the liver and the kidney are the organs most commonly affected.
 If the brain or heart is affected by overdose the effect is usually permanent.
 Once drugs are in the body they travel to different sites of action where they cause a wide variety of effects.
-While there are a multitude of reactions happening inside of the body, the external effects are just as influential.
+While there is a multitude of reactions happening inside of the body, the external effects are just as influential.

 PTSD and Overdose Trauma